-Books & other resources that laid the foundation for JAA
+Books & other resources – our JAA foundation

 The books we read, studied and discussed prior to the creation of JAA were The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander, Witnessing Whiteness: the Need to Talk About Race and How to Do It by Dr. Shelly Tochluk and Just Mercy: a Story of Justice and Redemption by Bryan Stevenson.